terror/mcgill.courses/README.md

 pnpm install
 pnpm run dev
 ```

-Refer to `.env.dev.example` and `client/.env.dev.example` for what environment
-variables need to be set.

 _n.b._ If you have [just](https://github.com/casey/just) installed, we provide a
 `dev` recipe for doing all of the above in addition to running a watch on the